rapid7/metasploit-framework/Landing-Pull-Requests.md

     Space at EOL (msftidy)
 ````

-Note the line, `Merge: e4d901d1 fe2b598`.
-This tells you that the merge commit starts just after e4d901d1, and ends at fe2b598.

 If we want to make any final changes to the merge commit, now's the time:

 ````